gongahkia/path-finding/readme.txt

 ----------

-*Stuff I might eventually add, given the chance
+*stuff I might eventually add, given the chance

 (1) implementing different kinds of path-finding algorithms for the start-node (Diekstra, DFA, BFA) (2) implement walls which can be added, and tweaking the MIDDLE node's update method to account for obstacles in movement